Torrance Unified School District

 Torrance Unified School District (TUSD) emphasizes STEAM for science, where students will be applying and practicing their Science, Technology, Engineering and Math skills, but approaching their projects with a creative, or Artistic, perspective (the “A” in STEAM).
 This perspective is based on the new Next Generation Science Standards (NGSS) where students are encouraged to focus not just on results, but on their process, one that includes trial and error, divergent thinking, dynamic problem solving and plenty of perseverance.

-Anza Elementary School STEAM Fair reception: March 28, 2019
+Anza Elementary School STEAM Fair submission: March 1, 2021

 All elementary students in the Torrance Unified School District are invited and encouraged to submit a project for this year’s STEAM Fair.
 Grade levels are suggested as age-appropriate levels for projects, however, if a student would like to do a project that would be categorized as a higher grade-level than their own, they may do so.
 Students that submit a project form a category that is lower than their grade-level will not be judged.